If your contract includes any restrictive covenants, we can tell you if they are reasonable and enforceable

 Under UK restrictive covenant law, this type of restriction cannot be used as a restraint of trade.
 This means it cannot be a blanket ban on you working in your chosen industry for any period of time.
 The courts take this very seriously.

-We have offices in London, Guildford, Richmond, Southampton, Lymington and Woking and offer specialist support and advice on employment law issues to clients nationwide.
+With our expert staff based across our offices in London, Richmond, Southampton, Guildford, Lymington, and Woking we offer specialist employment law advice to clients nationwide.